 Is it safe to store olive oil in plastic?

-Short-term storage in high-quality food-grade plastic is unlikely to cause immediate harm, but research consistently shows that phthalates and BPA migrate from plastic into olive oil over time, particularly under heat and light.
+Short-term storage in food-grade plastic is unlikely to cause immediate harm, but research consistently shows that phthalates and BPA migrate from plastic into olive oil over time, particularly under heat and light.
 Prolonged storage in plastic should be avoided.

 What type of bottle is best for olive oil?